 - Do I have the authority to share the finding from already conducted information?

-- Is the research finding shared in an efficient and comfortable way so it creates the right impact on the audience?
+- Is the research finding shared efficiently and comfortably so it creates the right impact on the audience?

-As and when you collect data, you may have to ask these questions.
-Once you collate them to add to your infographic, you have to demonstrate the intensity of the background research you have carried out.
+When collecting data, you may have to ask these questions.
+Once you collate them to add to your infographic, you must demonstrate the intensity of the background research you have carried out.

 Say no to misinformation.
 Focus adequate time on research and present a balanced finding.